Hello and Welcome!

 What is an interfaith minister?

-As an interfaith minister, I am free to serve people of all beliefs, backgrounds, and traditions (secular, spiritual, or religious.)
-I am legally authorized to perform marriages and am not affiliated with any particular church or religion.
+As an interfaith (or non-denominational) minister, I am free to serve people of all beliefs, backgrounds, and traditions (secular, spiritual, or religious.)
+I am legally authorized to solemnize marriages through my ordination and am not affiliated with any particular church or religion.
+I am not a Christian minister nor did I receive my ordination from an online entity.
 My own beliefs do not play a part in your ceremony.

 I am from a Christian background and my fiancé is Jewish… what kind of ceremony can we have?